masataka123/blog3_e/sub1/index.md

 - Apr.
 2017--Mar.
 2020  JSPS Research Fellow (DC1).
 - Apr.
 2020--Mar.
 2021 Supported by the public interest incorporated foundation Fujukai.
 - Apr.
 2020--Mar.
 2021 Foundation of Research Fellows, The Mathematical Society of Japan.
+- Apr.
+2021--Mar.
+2022 Supported by the public interest incorporated foundation Fujukai.

 ## **Awards**
 Mar.
 2015 The Faculty of Science Study Award, School of Science, The University of Tokyo.